pkuhner/coverwall/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)

 This tool generates an HTML page with your Spotify library album covers.
-It looks like a wall of covers, hence the name 🙂
+It looks like a wall of covers, hence the name 🙂 Best Tool, Great Tool!

 ## Dependencies